-In today’s world, social media has become a major part of our day to day lives.
+In today’s world, social media has become a major part of our day-to-day lives.
 Gone are the days when your only way to build that same awareness was through billboards or magazine and television ads.
-With social media, you have the ability to bring your brand content directly to your customers, partners, and prospects.
+Social media lets you bring your brand content directly to your customers, partners, and prospects.

 What is Social Media Marketing?

-Social Media Marketing (SMM) is a method to increase your reach for promoting your offerings through various platforms like Facebook, Twitter, Snapchat, Youtube, etc. In simple terms SMM helps you expand your other marketing efforts, so your content has the chance to be seen by a wide audience, and hopefully, the right audience.
+Social Media Marketing (SMM) is a method to increase your reach by promoting your offerings through various platforms like Facebook, Twitter, Snapchat, Youtube, etc. In simple terms, SMM helps you expand your other marketing efforts so a wide audience can see your content and, hopefully, the right audience.

-SMM will also help you to build brand awareness and also to gain traffic or attention through social media sites.
-Social Media is a medium for building personal relationships with your audience resulting in growth in revenue, reach, and overall Return On Investment (ROI).
+SMM will also help you build brand awareness and gain traffic or attention through social media sites.
+Social Media is a medium for building personal relationships with your audience, resulting in revenue growth, reach, and overall Return On Investment (ROI).

-There are various social media platforms when it comes to choosing the right social media platform to use for your inbound marketing efforts they are Facebook, Twitter, Linkedin, YouTube, Instagram, Snapchat, etc.
+There are various social media platforms for choosing the right platform for your inbound marketing efforts.
+They are Facebook, Twitter, Linkedin, YouTube, Instagram, Snapchat, etc.

 Below are some staggering statistics:

-According to Online Marketing Companys, Online adults aged 18-34 are most likely to follow a brand via social networking.
+According to Online Marketing Companys, Online adults aged 18-34 are most likely to follow a branThat’ssocial networking.

-That’s because it currently boasts over 2 billion users which far more than the largest country, China, with 1.4 billion people living within its borders.
+That’s because it currently boasts over 2 billion users, far more than the largest country, China, with 1.4 billion people living within its borders.

-According to We Are Social, 2.56 billion global mobile social media users, equaling 34% penetration; globally with 1 million new active mobile social users added every day.
+According to We Are Social, 2.56 billion global mobile social media users, equaling 34% penetration; globally, with 1 million new active mobile social users added daily.

-So the above statistics tell you everything that to stay in the competition and to reach out to more prospects or audiences social media is one of the important aspects of getting more ROI.
+So the above statistics tell you everything: staying in the competition and reaching out to more prospects or audiences on social media is an important aspect of getting more ROI.

 Below are some key performance indicators which are important while doing Inbound Marketing they are:

-Engaging with your followers by creating a quality content this can also be a video content
+You are engaging with your followers by creating quality content.
+This can also be video content.

-The actual KPIs that you can measure will vary by social media platform some include clicks, likes, shares, re-tweets, subscribe, Hashtags, Mentions, etc.
+The KPIs you can measure will vary by the social media platform.
+Some include clicks, likes, shares, re-tweets, subscriptions, Hashtags, Mentions, etc.

 There are a lot of options when it comes to choosing the right social media platform to use for your inbound marketing efforts.
-To help you decide which channels are the best fit for your social strategy, let’s walk through the basics and benefits of each of them.
+To help you decide which channels are the best fit flet’sur social strategy, let’s walk through the basics and benefits of each.

 Facebook:

-As discussed in the above statistics there are billions of Facebook accounts all over the planet.
-There are two types of Facebook pages: a personal page and a business page.
+As discussed in the above statistics, there are billions of Facebook accounts all over the planet.
+There are two types of Facebook pages: personal and business pages.

-A personal page has a limit of 5000 persons limit whereas, business pages can have millions of followers.
-Having a business page for advertising also gives you access to analytics and the ability to correctly categorize your company for search, add a mission statement, a product catalog, awards, and give your customers the chance to give reviews.
+A personal page has a limit of 5000 people, whereas business pages can have millions of followers.
+Having a business page for advertising also gives you access to analytics and the ability to correctly categorize your company for search, add a mission statement, a product catalog, and awards, and give your customers a chance to give reviews.

 YouTube:

-This is the second-largest platform after Facebook.
-It has a global reach of over 1.3 billion users to age groups in between 18-49.
-Over 300 hours of video are uploaded to YouTube every minute and almost 5 billion videos are watched on YouTube every single day.
+This is the second-largest Platform after Facebook.
+It has a global reach of over 1.3 billion users aged 18-49.
+Over 300 hours of video are uploaded to YouTube every minute, and almost 5 billion videos are watched on YouTube every single day.

 From a marketing perspective creating great and engaging videos of your products/offerings will help you to convert prospects into customers.